opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 projects: []
 ---

-The fields of Artificial Intelligence are touted by futurists and shamans as the answer to many of the world's problems.
+The fields of Artificial Intelligence are touted by futurists as the answers to many of the world's problems.
 And AI skeptics in turn write on topics like ethics & privacy because they resonate with the widest possible audience, driving readership.

 This post is a different sort of AI critique.
 What we call our roles and our work matters.
-Vin Vashishta recently called out [**digital transformation**](https://www.linkedin.com/pulse/digital-transformation-strategy-barrier-data-science-vin-vashishta/) as it mislabels many things as Data Science, and as such creates barriers to realizing value from the technology.
+Vin Vashishta, chief data scientist and author, recently called out [**digital transformation**](https://www.linkedin.com/pulse/digital-transformation-strategy-barrier-data-science-vin-vashishta/) as it mislabels many things as Data Science, and as such creates barriers to realizing value from the technology.
 The result is expensive Analytics with the Artificial Intelligence label slapped on.
 I will also comment in this post on

 - the [Wil van der Aalst Process Mining course](https://www.coursera.org/learn/process-mining),
 - creating sustainable competitive advantage,